Archer Aviation Inc. research snapshot

 ACHR AI Trading Strategy Framework

 The ACHR AI trading strategy is a rules-based research framework, not personalized advice.
-It combines technical confirmation with certification, eIPP and international operations, manufacturing, cash use, and share-count updates.
+It combines technical confirmation with certification, eIPP, international and defense operations, manufacturing, cash use, and share-count updates.

 Trend-following setup